 Art and Design

-At Woodthorpe, we aim to fulfil the requirements of the National Curriculum for Art, as we believe it stimulates creativity and imagination.
-Though following the National Curriculum and shaping this to our own sequence, we believe that art provides an opportunity for self-expression and communication in our school setting.
+At Woodthorpe we prioritise and celebrate Art's importance, as we believe it stimulates creativity and imagination.
+Though following the National Curriculum, using our topic based approach through Cornerstones, and shaping this to our own personal sequence, we believe that art provides an opportunity for self-expression and communication in our school setting.
 We value art and highlight the importance of this by giving each child their own quality A3 sketch book at the start of Key Stage One.
 This then follows them to Year 6 to that they can celebrate their journey as artists during their time at Woodthorpe.

 - Provide opportunities for children to produce creative work, exploring their ideas and recording their experiences